automl/CARP-S/README.md

 and
 [optimizers](https://automl.github.io/CARP-S/latest/contributing/contributing-an-optimizer/).

+## Using your (external) optimizer or benchmark
+In the case when you are developing your optimizer or benchmark in a standalone package, you can use carps without directly working in the carps repo.
+For a custom benchmark we have an [example repo](https://github.com/automl/OptBench).
+It shows how to use your own benchmark with carps optimizers.
+For a custom optimizer check this [example repo](https://github.com/automl/CARP-S-example-optimizer).
+Information is also available [here](https://automl.github.io/CARP-S/guides/using-carps/).

 ## Evaluation Results
 For each scenario (blackbox, multi-fidelity, multi-objective and multi-fidelity-multi-objective) and set (dev and test), we run selected optimizers and provide the data.